King Meets German Parliamentarians, Representatives Of Think Tanks

 The King highlighted the need to allow the entry of humanitarian and relief aid, and to resume supply of water, food, medicine, and electricity to Gazans, warning that blocking these services is a flagrant violation of international humanitarian law.

-The King warned that the alternative to a political solution would be the absence of security and stability, and the spread of violence, destruction, and chaos.
+The King warned that the alternative to a political solution will be the absence of security and stability, and the spread of violence, destruction, and chaos.

 For their part, attendees commended His Majesty's efforts, describing him as a symbol of hope and a voice of reason and wisdom, highlighting Jordan's important role in regional stability, and its leading role in working toward achieving peace.